twallet/habitus/docs/RAILWAY_DEPLOYMENT_PLAN.md

 - **Included in Railway** - No separate account needed
 - **Free tier** - Covered by Railway's $5/month credit
-- **Automatic connection** - Railway automatically provides `DATABASE_URL`
 - **Simple setup** - Just add a service in Railway dashboard
 - **Integrated** - Works seamlessly with Railway web service

-**Note:** We'll create the PostgreSQL database service in Railway in Step 3.1 when we set up the project.
-Railway will automatically:
+**Note:** We'll create the PostgreSQL database service in Railway in Step 3.1 when we set up the project. **Important:** Railway does NOT automatically link the database to your web service.
+You will need to:

-- Create the PostgreSQL service
+- Create the PostgreSQL service (Step 3.1)
-- Link it to your web service
+- Manually link it to your web service (Step 3.1.1) to make `DATABASE_URL` available
-- Provide `DATABASE_URL` environment variable automatically
-- No manual configuration needed
+- Copy or reference the `DATABASE_URL` from the database service to your web service

 **You can skip this step for now** - We'll do it in Step 3.1 when creating the Railway project.**STOP HERE** - You can proceed to Phase 2 (Code Updates) or wait until Step 3.1 to set up the database.---